badr21k/TimeWise/replit.md

   - Combine rules with `&` for AND logic
   - Combine rules with `|` for OR logic (e.g., exact:1 | exact:4)

-### Department Scoping
+### Department Access

-Level 4 (Department Admin) users have department-scoped access across the application:
+All administrative users (Level 1, 3, and 4) have full access to all departments:

 - **Departments View**:
-  - Can only view departments they're assigned to
+  - All admin users can view and edit all departments
-  - **FULL EDIT ACCESS** to assigned departments (rename, delete, manage roles, assign managers)
+  - Full access to rename, delete, manage roles, and assign managers
-  - guardDepartmentAccess() validates all mutation operations
-  - Server-side enforcement prevents access to unauthorized departments
+  - No scoping restrictions

 - **Team Roster View**:
-  - Employee list filtered to only show employees in assigned departments
+  - All admin users can view and manage all employees
-  - Can hire new employees (only into assigned departments)
+  - Can hire new employees into any department
-  - Can update employees (only in assigned departments)
+  - Can update employees in any department
-  - Cannot view or modify employees in other departments
-  - All operations validate current department ownership
+  - Full access to all team operations

 - **Schedule View**:
-  - Employee list filtered to only show employees in assigned departments
-  - Shift calendar filtered to only show shifts for employees in assigned departments
-  - Cannot view or manage schedules for other departments
+  - All admin users can view and manage all employee schedules
+  - Full access to create, edit, and delete shifts for any employee
+  - Department-grouped display with color-coding for visual organization

 - **Reports View**:
+  - All admin users can view reports for all departments and employees
-  - User satisfaction reports: Only shows users from assigned departments
+  - User satisfaction reports: All users
-  - Department satisfaction reports: Only shows assigned departments
+  - Department satisfaction reports: All departments
-  - Hours reports: Only shows employees from assigned departments
+  - Hours reports: All employees
-  - Employee detail reports: Blocked for employees outside assigned departments
-  - All queries use secure parameterized SQL with department filtering
+  - No filtering or scoping restrictions

 - **Implementation**:
   - employee_department junction table links employees to departments (single department per employee)
-  - guardDepartmentAccess() method enforces scoping in all controllers
+  - guardDepartmentAccess() method allows full access for all admin levels
-  - All read operations filter by department; all write operations validate department ownership
+  - Level 2 users have view-only access where applicable

 ### Database Schema